nlambriICH/TMIAutomation/README.md

 The script was introduced and validated in [this paper](https://doi.org/10.1007/s00066-022-02014-0).

-If you liked/used this project, don't forget to give a star! :star:
+If you liked/used this project, don't forget to give it a star! :star:

 ## Key features